freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 985.1

-Run the script to see if it's print the `FIRST` (`first_name`) variable correctly.
+Run the script to see if it prints the `FIRST` (`first_name`) variable correctly.
 It will take a second since it has to go through the first loop.

 #### HINTS